An analytic model for gravitational collapse of spherical matter under mixed pressure: Introduction

 \section{Introduction}

 The study of dynamical process for matter to collapse into a black hole is important not only in observational viewpoints but also in theoretical ones of general relativity.
 Oppenheimer and Snyder initiated to study a classical gravitational implosion of a compact star analytically \cite{1939PhRv...56..455O}, where homogeneous spherical pressureless gas falls into the center of the system without any radiation.
 (See also \cite{Datt1938}.)
-Subsequently gravitational collapses in various situations including the one with radiation were studied \cite{Misner:1964je,Penrose:1964wq,1965gtgc.book.....H,1966ApJ...144..943V,1966ApJ...143..682M,10.1143/PTP.38.92}, which may incubate conceptually important ideas such as the cosmic censorship \cite{Penrose:1969pc} and the singularity theorem \cite{Hawking:1969sw}.
-(See also \cite{Hawking:1973uf,Wald:1997wa}.)
+Subsequently gravitational collapses in various situations including the one with radiation were studied \cite{Misner:1964je,Penrose:1964wq,1965gtgc.book.....H,1966ApJ...144..943V,1966ApJ...143..682M,10.1143/PTP.38.92}, which may incubate conceptually important ideas such as the cosmic censorship \cite{Penrose:1969pc} and the singularity theorem \cite{Penrose:1964wq}.
+(See also \cite{Hawking:1969sw,Hawking:1973uf,Wald:1997wa,Senovilla_2015}.)

-A traditional approach to construct an analytic solution to describe gravitational collapse is to prepare two discontinuous space-times, one of which entails an event horizon and the other does not, and glue them smoothly at their boundaries.
+A traditional approach to the construction of an analytic solution to describe gravitational collapse is to prepare two solutions, one of which entails an event horizon in its spacetime and the other does not, and cut and glue them smoothly at their boundaries.
 Indeed the Oppenheimer-Snyder solution can be obtained \cite{Eardley:1978tr} by sewing two Tolman-Bondi space-times \cite{1934PNAS...20..169T,Bondi:1947fta}, whose metric has the trivial time-component but can describe the Schwarzschild space-time in Lemaitre coordinates \cite{1933ASSB...53...51L}.
-Such a sewing condition is also referred to as the junction condition, which is formulated in several styles \cite{MSM1927,zbMATH03073849,1955trdl.book.....L,10.2307/100525}.
-(See also \cite{Bonner:1981}.)
-This technique was used to construct analytic solutions to describe spherically symmetric gravitational collapse of dust matter \cite{Singh:1997iy} including cosmological constant \cite{1991GReGr..23..471G,Cissoko:1998mx,Markovic:1999di,Lake:2000rm}.
-(See also \cite{Joshi:2012mk} for references therein.)
+Such a sewing condition may be also referred to as the junction condition, which was investigated in several styles \cite{MSM1927,zbMATH03073849,lichnerowicz1955théories,Israel:1966rt}.
+(See also \cite{1981GReGr..13...29B}.)
+Such a condition may be also recast in a modern form to request the second fundamental forms to match at the boundary,\footnote{The author received a comment from a referee that the analysis in \cite{1981GReGr..13...29B} is in fact incorrect, while the one in \cite{Israel:1966rt} is complete except for the case of null boundary and fits into the modern form.} which was used to construct analytic solutions to describe spherically symmetric gravitational collapse \cite{Fayos1991MatchingOT,PhysRevD.45.2732,PhysRevD.54.4862,Singh:1997iy} including cosmological constant \cite{1991GReGr..23..471G,Cissoko:1998mx,Markovic:1999di,Lake:2000rm}.
+(See also \cite{Christodoulou:2008nj,Joshi:2011rlc} for references therein.)